Geology- Bachelor of Arts

 |GLG 496||Isotopes in Environmental Processes||3|

-Students seeking the Bachelor of Arts in Geology meet the College of Arts and Science writing in the major requirement by completing a course from each of the three tiers indicated: Tier 1 (GLG 204 or GLG 211) followed by Tier 2 (GLG 301 or GLG 357), followed by Tier 3 (GLG 402) or (GLG 408) or (GLG 417) or (GLG 427) or (GLG 497).
+Students seeking the Bachelor of Arts in Geology meet the College of Arts and Science writing in the major requirement by completing GLG 204 and GLG 301 and one of the following (GLG 402) or (GLG 408) or (GLG 417) or (GLG 427).